drhsqlite/fossil-mirror/www/chat.md

 Any user may *locally* delete a given message by clicking on the "tab" at the top of the message and clicking the button which appears.
-Such deletions are local-only and the messages will reappear if the page page is reloaded.
+Such deletions are local-only, and the messages will reappear if the page is reloaded.
 Admin users may additionally choose to globally delete a message from the chat record, which deletes it not only from their own browser but also propagates the removal to all connected clients the next time they poll for new messages.